cameronroytaylor/hi-phi-lab/index.md

 ---
 ---

-# The High-Performance Human Interfacing Laboratory
+# Welcome to the Hi-PHI Lab!

-We develop transformative human interfacing technologies to enable a new era of human health.
+We’re a new lab starting in 2025, and we develop transformative human interfacing technologies to enable a new era of human health.

 {% include section.html %}